-Transplant and Life is an exhibition in the Hunterian Museum at the Royal College of Surgeons in London.
-I worked with photographer Tim Wainwright to film, photograph and record organ transplant recipients, live donors, people on the waiting list for a transplant, and specialists in the field.
+Transplant and Life was an exhibition in the Hunterian Museum at the Royal College of Surgeons in London.
+I worked with the late photographer Tim Wainwright to film, photograph and record organ transplant recipients, live donors, people on the waiting list for a transplant, and specialists in the field.
 We were asked to make work that would bring the patient voice into the medical museum, a space normally dominated by specimens, clinical hardware and medical heroes.

-The third element in this exhibition is a video projection with stereo sound above the double curved staircase of the museum.
+The third element in this exhibition was a video projection with stereo sound above the double curved staircase of the museum.
 The machine in this video was filmed during one of project participant Ed Dowie's thrice weekly dialysis sessions at St Pancras Hospital.
 Dialysis machines filter a patient's blood to remove excess water and waste products when the kidneys are damaged, dysfunctional, or missing.
 Ed (above right) had one of his kidneys removed when he was a baby and has since

 had 3 failed transplants (none of these at the Royal Free Hospital, which now provides Ed's dialysis).